-- SSLv3 (no longer supported by default)
+- SSL_V3 for SSLv3 (no longer supported by default)

-- TLSv1

-- TLSv1.1

-- TLSv1.2
+- TLS V1 for TLS v1

+- TLS_V1_1 for TLS v1.1

+- TLS_V1_2 for TLS v1.2

+- TLS_V1_3 for TLS v1.3

-The default security transport protocol version is TLSv1.
-This represents a change from previous versions of Orbix 3.3, where SSLv3 was the default.
+The default security transport protocols are TLS v1, TLS v1.1, TLS v1.2 and TLS v1.3 (whichever are supported).
+This represents a change from previous versions of Orbix 3.3, where the default was TLSv1 or SSLv3.

 Note: If you need to interoperate with previous Orbix versions, it will be necessary to add SSLv3 to the list of enabled security protocol versions in the orbixssl.cfg file.
-It is recommended that you specify TLSv1 as the first option in the list of versions and only enable support for SSLv3 when it is needed to interoperate with previous Orbix versions, as illustrated in the following example:
+It is recommended that you also specify the list of TLSV1 protocols as these are more secure protocols and will be used unless there is a specific need to drop down to the older SSLv3 protocol.